rbeeli/StreamOps.jl/DEVELOPMENT.md

 - IfExecuted with inputs from different sources should NOT be possible, will never be executed

-- how to get rid of invokelatest for dynamically compiled graph states struct?
+- Should there be validation policies to check before executing a node, independent of the inputs? (e.g. check if all inputs are valid)